 There are a lot of songs out there, so it's tough to remember all of the words to every song you like.
 If you're like me and have a less-than-perfect memory, visual aids will ensure your Apple Music jams aren't interrupted with incorrect or forgotten lyrics.
 That's why Apple's update with time-synced lyrics is so cool, essentially turning your iPhone into a portable karaoke machine.

 Live lyrics in Apple Music is only available in iOS 13, so if you're running an iOS 12 version or lower, you'll be able to view full lyrics with your Apple Music subscription, just not verses that move automatically with the pace of the song.
-You can hop on the iOS 13 beta if you want to try out this feature and some of the other 200+ features for iPhone, or you can wait until fall when the stable release is out.
+You can hop on iOS 13 right now if you want to try out this feature and some of the other 200+ other features for iPhone.

 In iOS 13, open up the Music app, then choose a song with lyrics from Apple's massive library of tracks.
 Next, tap the Lyrics button (the speech box with quotation marks in it) in the bottom left of the Now Playing screen.
 The modal view will be taken over by time-synced lyrics scrolling up the screen.